FurqanHun/textnomnom-py/README.md

 # Text Extraction and Conversion Tool

-This Python script facilitates the extraction of text from PDF and PowerPoint files (including images), with options to convert PowerPoint presentations to PDF.
-It also includes OCR support for extracting text from images in PDF and PowerPoint files.
-The script supports both individual files and directories, saving extracted text either to a single file or separate files for each processed document.
+This Python script extracts text from PDFs and PowerPoint files (including images with OCR), converts PowerPoints to PDFs, and scrapes web pages into Markdown.
+Supports both single files and directories (recursive processing).

 ## Features:

-- **Text Extraction:** Extracts text from PDF and PowerPoint (.pptx) files.
+- **Text Extraction:** Pulls text from PDFs and PowerPoints (OCR for images too!).
-- **PowerPoint Conversion:** Converts PowerPoint presentations (.ppt or .pptx) to PDF format.
+- **PowerPoint Conversion:** Converts your PowerPoint files (.ppt/.pptx) to PDF.
-- **Directory Processing:** Processes all supported files within a specified directory, recursively.
+- **Directory Processing:** Processes all supported files within a specified directory (recursively).
 - **Flexible Output:** Saves extracted text to either a single file or individual files for each document.
+- **Web Scraping:** Grabs website content and converts it to clean Markdown.

 ## Requirements: